cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -frontend.max-body-size
 [max_body_size: <int> | default = 10485760]

+# True to enable query statistics tracking.
+When enabled, a message with some
+# statistics is logged for every query.
+This configuration option must be set
+# both on query-frontend and querier.
+# CLI flag: -frontend.query-stats-enabled
+[query_stats_enabled: <boolean> | default = false]

 # Maximum number of outstanding requests per tenant per frontend; requests
 # beyond this error with HTTP 429.
 # CLI flag: -querier.max-outstanding-requests-per-tenant